-(1) Examine the common law and statutes of the State for the purpose of discovering defects and anachronisms therein.

-(2) Receive and consider suggestions and proposed changes in the law from the American Law Institute, the National Conference of Commissioners on Uniform State Laws, bar associations, and other learned bodies, judges, public officials, lawyers, and the public generally.

-(3) Recommend such changes in the law as it deems necessary to bring the law of this State into harmony with modern conditions.
+- (1) Examine the common law and statutes for the purpose of discovering defects and anachronisms. - (2) Receive and consider suggestions and proposed changes in the law from the American Law Institute, the National Conference of Commissioners on Uniform State Laws, bar associations, and other learned bodies, judges, public officials, lawyers, and the public generally. - (3) Recommend such changes in the law as it deems necessary to bring the law of this state into harmony with modern conditions.2

 The Commission is required to file a report at each regular session of the Legislature containing a calendar of topics selected by it for study, listing both studies in progress and topics intended for future consideration.
-The Commission may study only topics which the Legislature, by concurrent resolution, authorizes it to study.
+The Commission may study only topics which the Legislature, by concurrent resolution, authorizes it to study.3

 Each of the Commission's recommendations is based on a research study of the subject matter concerned.
 Many of these studies are undertaken by specialists in the fields of law involved who are retained as research consultants to the Commission.
-This procedure not only provides the Commission with invaluable expert assistance but is economical as well because the attorneys and law professors who serve as research consultants have already acquired the considerable background necessary to understand the specific problems under consideration.
-In some cases, the research study is prepared by a member of the Commission's staff.
+This procedure not only provides the Commission with invaluable expert assistance but is economical as well because